tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > 3

-See below for further functions for working with arrays.
+Below, we see how [Anonymous Functions](/javascript1#anonymous-functions) can be applied to transform arrays, and a [cheatsheet summary](/javascript1#array-cheatsheet) for further functions for working with arrays.

 ## Dynamic Typing